Why Abolishing China's Presidential Term Limits Is Such A Big Deal

 The Communists promised to liberate China from the dictatorship of the Nationalists.
 Before that, the Nationalists promised to emancipate the nation from centuries of feudal autocracy under imperial dynasties.

-But, Wu argues, both Communists and Nationalists eventually betrayed their promises, and came to resemble what they once tried to overthrow.
+But, Wu argues, both Communists and Nationalists eventually betrayed their promises and came to resemble what they once tried to overthrow.

 History aside, critics have also picked apart the Communist Party's various legal and political explanations for abolishing presidential term limits.

-The party claims its public opinion surveys show officials and commoners approve of Xi's performance and want him to stay on.
-But they have neither released any such survey, allowed others to conduct their own, or let citizens express their opinions at the ballot box.
+The party claims its public opinion surveys show that officials and commoners approve of Xi's performance and want him to stay on.
+But they have not released any such survey, allowed others to conduct their own or let citizens express their opinions at the ballot box.

 However, speak to lawmakers or ordinary people on the street and you will hear from many that they are pleased with Xi's progress in combatting corruption, his more assertive foreign policy and a resulting boost for China's international stature.

 The party claims it does not intend for leaders to necessarily rule for life.
-The Central Party School's Zhang argues that if a leader does not perform well, the party's national congress can keep him from getting another term.
+The Central Party School's Zhang argues that if a leader does not perform well, the party's National Congress can keep him from getting another term.
 But that remains to be seen.

-Crucially, the party argues that abolishing term limits puts the presidency in line with the unlimited tenures for the party and military heads — and strengthening this "trinity" of leadership is good for long-term political stability.
+Crucially, the party argues that abolishing term limits puts the presidency in line with the unlimited tenures for the party and military heads — and that strengthening this "trinity" of leadership is good for long-term political stability.

-But Wu points out that the "trinity" has no basis in Chinese law and the three positions have been separate for most of Communist rule.
-If anything, he says, the "trinity" is "an institutional manifestation of the over-concentration of power in one person."
+But Wu points out that the "trinity" has no basis in Chinese law and that the three positions have been separate for most of Communist rule.
+If anything, he says, the "trinity" is "an institutional manifestation of the overconcentration of power in one person."

 The party claims to govern China according to the nation's constitution.
 By that logic, its charter should be brought into line with the constitution, not vice versa, Wu adds.
 Instead of removing presidential term limits from the constitution, term limits for party general secretary should be written into the party's charter.